-Our review of the best available scientific and commercial information indicates that palo de rosa meets the Act's definition of a threatened species.
-Therefore, we propose to reclassify palo de rosa as a threatened species in accordance with sections 3(20) and 4(a)(1) of the Act.
+Our review of the best available scientific and commercial information indicates that the palo de rosa meets the Act's definition of a threatened species.
+Therefore, we are reclassifying the palo de rosa as a threatened species in accordance with sections 3(20) and 4(a)(1) of the Act.